The Forgotten Weapons Firearms Manual Archive – Volume I: Machine Guns

 - Downloading the 2.3 gigabytes of data contained on the Volume I disc would be a very time-consuming process, and this DVD lets you skip all that hassle

-- It allows you to help support the work we do at Forgotten Weapons for just , and get a handsome physical DVD and case to add to your own reference library
+- It allows you to help support the work we do at Forgotten Weapons for just a few dollars, and get a handsome physical DVD and case to add to your own reference library

 Most online sources of firearms manuals are only offering the common US Army manuals, and are charging $4 or more per manual.
 This collection contains a far more diverse and unusual assortment or material, and is priced at less than 20 cents per document.
 The Forgotten Weapons Firearms Manual Archive (Volume I: Machine Guns) is a must-have reference for anyone who want to learn more about the history and mechanics of machine guns.
 Order your copy today!